 Pour into loaf pan and bake in preheated 350 degree oven for about 55 minutes.

 Let cool and then cut into slices.

 This really is one of the easiest baking recipes.
 You don’t even need a mixer.
 Just back to basics with a few bowls, a spatula and a whisk.
 The hardest part is just waiting for it to bake and cool.
 That smell of a loaf of fresh banana bread is heavenly.

-Add Nuts or Chocolate Chips
+Can I Add Nuts or Chocolate Chip?

 Want to make this recipe into banana nut bread?
 Simply add in 1/2 cup to 1 cup of chopped nuts (I recommend walnuts or pecans) and add them when you mix in the bananas.
 Then be sure to use a 9 by 5-inch pan as the batter will have more volume.

 Do you love chocolate chips in your banana bread?
 Then just mix in 3/4 cup semi-sweet chocolate chip or 1/2 cup mini chocolate chips for a bit of added decadence.

 Do you like a crunchy cinnamon sugar coating on top of your banana bread?
 Then after pouring and spreading the batter into the loaf pan, sprinkle top evenly with a mixture of 1 1/2 Tbsp raw sugar and 1/2 tsp ground cinnamon.
 It gives it that special bakery-style touch.

 Then also note that you can adjust the sugar here a bit to suite your personal preference.
 I use 3/4 cup to 1 cup.
 Be sure to use very well ripened spotted bananas though because they offer the best flavor and sweetness.

 Every time I make this banana bread we polish it off in no time.
 There’s just something so comforting about a homemade loaf of banana bread.
 I think it takes us all back home because we all ate it growing up.
 I hope you enjoy this recipe as much as we do!